-Due to the high incidence of AEs (such as severe hypertension) anticipated in the high-risk population of women to be enrolled in WILL, only some SAEs are reportable to the the WILL Team at the BCTU, on the SAE Form.
+Due to the high incidence of SAEs anticipated in the clinically high-risk population of women to be enrolled in WILL, most are documented on the CRFs.
+Only SAEs specified in Section 9.3.2 are reportable on the SAE Form to the the WILL Team at the BCTU.